12

 8. Click Save.

-Note: You can only have 100 active or scheduled jobs concurrently.
+Note: You can only have 100 active or scheduled Apex jobs concurrently.
+This limit applies to active scheduled jobs in the system.

 Alternatively, you can call the System.scheduleBatch method to schedule the batch job to run once at a future time.